LinkedIn Pixel

 What to think about before you buy new rugged computers

-Buying rugged computers, whether it’s your first step into digitalization or you’re upgrading your current solution, is often a big decision and a significant investment.
-It’s not like buying a pair of socks – you grab the first pair and you’re done.
-You need to plan.
+Whether it’s your first step into digitalization or you’re upgrading your existing solution, buying rugged computers is often a big decision and a significant investment.
+It’s not like a casual purchase, like grabbing the first pair of socks you see on the shelf and you’re done – buying the right rugged computers requires thoughtful consideration and some careful planning.

-I’ve been in the computer business for over 20 years.
-For the past 13, I’ve worked specifically with rugged computers, spending time with customers to make sure they get the right solution for their operation.
-In this blog I’m going to share the key areas and questions you should think about when approaching different suppliers.
+I’ve been in the computer business for well over 20 years, and I’ve spent the last 13 years of my career specifically dedicated to rugged computers.
+I’ve worked closely with customers to ensure they obtain the optimal solution for their operational needs.
+In this blog, I’m going to share the key areas and questions you should consider when approaching different suppliers, so you can go about buying rugged computers with ease.

 Technology context today and tomorrow

-The first thing to consider is the technology context of your operation.
-With tech changing fast, think about the technology you’re running today and what you intend to run in the future.
+Firstly, you should consider the technology context of your operation.
+Given the quick pace at which technology is changing and evolving, you should think about the technology you’re running your workflow with today and what you intend to run in the future.

-Secondly, you need to have a clear idea of the physical environment in which your devices will be used.
+Secondly, you’ll need to have a clear idea of the physical environment in which your rugged computers will operate.
 What’s going on in the multiple locations you have?
-Is your operation purely indoor?
-Or do you need the devices to work outdoor too?
+Is your operation purely indoors?
+Or do you need the devices to work outdoors, too?
 What about the weather?
-Are there extremes in temperature, freezers for example?
+Are there extremes in temperature in the areas being operated in?
+Or perhaps there are other challenging conditions in your facility that you need your devices to be able to deal with?
+When buying rugged computers, you’ll have to consider all these questions.

-Listen to the users and make sure you search for devices that actually make their day to day job easier and hassle free.
+Listen to the input provided by users and make sure you understand their daily challenges, so you can find devices that actually make their job more streamlined, efficient, and hassle-free.

-Once you have got a picture of your needs and you’ve selected potential suppliers, it’s crucial to test the equipment.
-A common mistake is to only run tests in the lab, which can give a false picture of how the devices will work.
+Once you’ve got a full picture of your needs and you’ve selected potential suppliers, the next crucial step is to test the equipment.
+A common mistake is to only run tests in the lab, which can give a false picture of how the devices will work in the real world.

-You need to get your devices out to IT and into the hands of your staff.
-This way you can make sure they work in your environment, with your technology and that your employees feel comfortable using them.
-Don’t just test for one day at one location.
-Test for at least a couple of weeks at multiple locations so you don’t get any nasty surprises later on.
+Test your rugged devices rigorously in the hands of your staff before buying rugged computers.
+This way, you can make sure they work in your environment, with your technology and workflow, and that your employees feel comfortable using your new rugged computers.
+Avoid testing for just one day at one location.
+Instead, take at least a couple of weeks to test your rugged devices at multiple locations and in various conditions to avoid any nasty surprises later on.

-If you want to find out more about how we work with companies such as yours to help find the best rugged computers for the business, please get in contact.
+If you want to find out more about how we work with companies such as yours when buying rugged computers for your business, please get in touch with us.

 Share on LinkedIn or Twitter